University of Glasgow: Corporate and Financial Law

-Most of our courses include perspectives on professional practice and some also include experiential learning activities, such as simulations of acquisition transactions (M&A deals) and analysis of case studies (Law and Markets).
+Most of our courses include perspectives on professional practice and some also include experiential learning activities, such as analysis of case studies.
 These activities are designed to consolidate your understanding of key theoretical concepts by putting them into practice in real-world contexts, and to give you practical experience with documents, drafting skills and analytical frameworks used in a professional environment.

 In addition to these curricular activities, students in the Corporate & Financial Law LLM also have the opportunity to participate in extra-curricular activities that are designed to hone their professional skills: